 You press play on a new workout, feeling hopeful, ready to crush a new workout program you’re sure will result in losing a few pounds.
 But then a few weeks later, you realize you’re not making progress.
 This is a total buzzkill that can completely derail your motivation.
 It’s not your fault.
-Unfortunately, there is quite a bit of misinformation out there that can turn your good intentions into a “what the?” moment.
+Unfortunately, there is quite a bit of misinformation out there that can turn your good intentions into a “what’s going on” moment.
 But it really doesn’t have to be this way.
 We’re breaking down the six most common weight loss myths when it comes to your fitness routine, so you can start an effective workout regimen that will help sculpt your body into the lean, mean, muscle machine you actually want.

 6 Weight Loss Myths You Should Stop Subscribing To